 The Market Gate of Miletus is a large marble monument from the 2nd century AD.
 The gate came from Miletus which was an ancient Greek city on the western coast of Anatolia.
 Before the Persian invasion in the middle of the 6th century BC, Miletus was considered the greatest and wealthiest of Greek cities.
 Below is a map of Ancient Lydia showing the location of Miletus relative to other important cities in the ancient borders of Lydia during the middle 6th century.
 It’s ruins located near the modern village of Balat in Aydın Province, Turkey.

-Miletus’ wealth and splendour was reached a high during the Hellenistic era (323–30 BC) and again later during the Roman Empire.
+Miletus’ wealth and splendour were reached a high during the Hellenistic era (323–30 BC) and again later during the Roman Empire.
 The gate was erected during the reign of Emperor Hadrian in about 120 to 130 AD.
 The Market Gate of Miletus acted as a gateway between two large centres in the town.
-The Agora outside the walls and the market in the centre of the rich trade city.
+The Agora outside the walls and the market in the middle of the prosperous trade city.

-As shown above, the other major statue recovered is of a nude hero figure holding the horn of plenty.
-Both of these statues were shattered and had to be reconstructed from fragments.
+As shown above, the other significant statue recovered is a nude hero figure holding the horn of plenty.
+Both of these sculptures were shattered and were reconstructed from fragments.

-In the early 1900s, it was excavated from its original location and the initial reconstruction of the gate took place in 1928 – 1929 to become a major feature at the new Pergamon Museum, which opened in 1930.
+In the early 1900s, it was excavated from its original location, and the initial reconstruction of the gate took place in 1928 – 1929 to become a significant feature at the new Pergamon Museum, which opened in 1930.